alperaydyn/ETL4DSc/README.md

   * ready to use simple rules that user can enable with a single click
   * auto generated complex rules from calculated fields
   * quality result monitoring with minimum indicators, included in field documentation
+* temporary materialized views and archiving snapshots
+  * for specific tasks or one time projects create static views
+  * ready to re-run and reproduce up-to-date versions
+* tree based sub reports generated from source etl job
+ * naming of sub reports: JOB123.Analyze1, JOB123.Analyze2
+ * each report automatically updates when to source table is reloaded, unless Analyze is protected, if so a new copy is produced as a new version